flyteorg/flyte/docs/source/plugin-override.rst

 Plugin override
 ---------------
-It specifies the actions to be performed on the resource 'plugin-override'.
+It specifies the actions to be performed on the 'plugin-override' resource.

 .. toctree::
     :maxdepth: 1